TheShermanTanker/rpython/rpython/doc/glossary.rst

       graph into one that fits the model of the target platform/:term:`backend` using either the :term:`lltypesystem` or the :term:`ootypesystem`.

-   run-time
-      In the context of the :term:`JIT`, run time is when the code the JIT has generated is executing.

    specialization
       A way of controlling how a specific function is handled by the :term:`annotator`.
 One specialization is to treat calls to a function